History of the automobile: Vintage era

-The vintage era lasted from the end of World War I (1918), through to the Wall Street Crash at the end of 1929.
-During this period the front-engine car came to dominate with closed bodies and standardized controls becoming the norm.
+The vintage era lasted from the end of World War I (1918) until the Wall Street crash at the end of 1929.
+During this period, the front-engine car layout dominated, with closed bodies and standardized controls becoming the norm.
 In 1919, 90 percent of cars sold were open; by 1929, 90 percent were closed.
 Development of the internal combustion engine continued at a rapid pace, with multivalve and overhead camshaft engines produced at the high end, and V8, V12, and even V16 engines conceived for the ultrarich.
 Also in 1919, hydraulic brakes were invented by Malcolm Loughead (cofounder of Lockheed); they were adopted by Duesenberg for their 1921 Model A. Three years later, Hermann Rieseler of Vulcan Motor invented the first automatic transmission, which had two-speed planetary gearbox, torque converter, and lockup clutch; it never entered production.
 (It would only become an available option in 1940.)
 Just at the end of the vintage era, tempered glass (now standard equipment in side windows) was invented in France.
-In this era the revolutionary pontoon design of cars without fully articulated fenders, running boards and other noncompact ledge elements was introduced in small series but mass production of such cars was started much later (after WWII).
+In this era, the pontoon design of cars without fully articulated fenders, running boards, and other non-compact ledge elements were introduced in small series.
+Still, mass production of cars with these features began after World War II.

 American auto companies in the 1920s expected they would soon sell six million cars a year but did not do so until 1955.
 Numerous companies disappeared.
 Between 1922 and 1925, the number of US passenger car builders decreased from 175 to 70.
-H. A. Tarantous, managing editor of "MoToR Member Society of Automotive Engineers", in a New York Times article from 1925, suggested many were unable to raise production and cope with falling prices (due to assembly line production), especially for lowpriced cars.
-The new pyroxylin-based paints, eight-cylinder engine, four-wheel brakes, and balloon tires as the biggest trends for 1925.
+H. A. Tarantous, managing editor of "MoToR Member Society of Automotive Engineers", in a New York Times article from 1925, suggested many were unable to raise production and cope with falling prices (due to assembly line production), especially for low-priced cars.
+The new pyroxylin-based paints, eight-cylinder engines, four-wheel brakes, and balloon tires were the biggest trends for 1925.